vonaka/verify-rust-std/doc/src/tools/kani.md

 - `"path/to/library"`: This argument specifies the path to the modified Rust Standard Library that was prepared earlier in the script.
 For example, `./library` or `/home/ubuntu/verify-rust-std/library`
 - `--target-dir "path/to/target"`: This optional argument sets the target directory where Kani will store its output and intermediate files.
 For example, `/tmp` or `/tmp/verify-std`

-Apart from these, you can use your regular `kani-args` such as `-Z function-contracts` and `-Z stubbing` depending on your verification needs.
+Apart from these, you can use your regular `kani-args` such as `-Z function-contracts`, `-Z stubbing` and `-Z mem-predicates` depending on your verification needs.
+If you run into a Kani error that says `Use of unstable feature`, add the corresponding feature with `-Z` to the command line.
 For more details on Kani's features, refer to [the features section in the Kani Book](https://model-checking.github.io/kani/reference/attributes.html)

 ### Step 3 - Check verification result